Skip to main content

 • Certified copy of the death certificate

-• Government-issued photo ID for the heir or personal representative
+• Government-issued photo ID for the heir, successor trustee, or personal representative

-• Documentation proving ownership interest in the property: probated will, court order, recorded deed, or trust document showing you as successor trustee or beneficiary
+• Documentation of your ownership interest: probated will, court order, recorded deed, or trust instrument

-Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
-1701j-3), Carter Bank & Trust cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
-Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules.
+Under the Garn-St. Germain Depository Institutions Act (12 U.S.C.
+1701j-3), Carter Bank cannot enforce a due-on-sale clause when the property passes on the borrower's death to a surviving spouse, child, relative, or the borrower's revocable living trust.
+Once confirmed, a Successor in Interest is treated as a borrower for servicing purposes under the CFPB mortgage servicing rules, which entitles you to loan information and loss-mitigation options even if you never signed the note.

-Documentation required by Carter Bank & Trust includes Certified copy of the death certificate, Valid government-issued photo ID for the claimant (beneficiary, executor, or administrator), and Account information for the deceased (account numbers if available), along with additional paperwork that varies by account type.
+Documentation required by Carter Bank includes Certified copy of the death certificate, Government-issued photo ID for the claimant (POD beneficiary, surviving joint owner, successor trustee, or personal representative), and Decedent's full legal name, date of death, Social Security number, and known account numbers, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

-Carter Bank & Trust's Estate Settlement can be reached by phone at 833-275-2228 and email at [email protected] for questions throughout the claims process.
+Carter Bank's Customer Contact Center / branch network (no separate estate department) can be reached by phone at 833-275-2228 and email at CustomerService@cbtcares.com for questions throughout the claims process.

-When the deceased had multiple Carter Bank & Trust accounts, some may need separate claims while others can be handled together.
-The Estate Settlement can clarify what's needed for each account type.
+When the deceased had multiple Carter Bank accounts, some may need separate claims while others can be handled together.
+The Customer Contact Center / branch network (no separate estate department) can clarify what's needed for each account type.

 Subsidiary of Carter Bankshares, Inc.